Shreyassp002/blitz/frontend/README.md

 The Blitz frontend enables users to:
 - View active auctions and their current status
-- Place bids on QR codes in real-time
+- Place bids on QR codes with their preferred URLs in real-time
 - Monitor auction progress and time remaining
-- Update QR code destinations after winning auctions
+- Submit preferred URLs during bidding (URLs are displayed if they win)
 - Connect wallets for blockchain interactions

 ## Features

 - **Auction Interface**: Real-time display of auction information
 - **Bidding System**: Interactive bid placement with validation
-- **Wallet Integration**: Seamless connection to Soroban wallets
+- **Wallet Integration**: Seamless connection to freighter wallets
 - **QR Code Management**: Dynamic destination updates for winners
 - **Responsive Design**: Mobile-friendly interface for all devices